ek-osnb/e25-tek2/06-dns/slides.md

 **Difficult to read, right?
 Let's use Wireshark instead!**

 ---

+## Intro to Wireshark
+- Wireshark is a network protocol analyzer that captures and displays network traffic in real-time.
+- It allows you to see the details of network packets, including headers and payloads.
+- Useful for troubleshooting network issues, analyzing protocols, and learning about network communication.
+- Supports filtering, searching, and exporting packet data.
+- Wireshark decomposes network traffic into its component protocols, and displays the details according to the OSI model (or TCP/IP model).

+**But what is the OSI model?**

+---

 ## Wireshark: Capturing DNS Traffic

 - Open Wireshark and start a capture on your network interface (e.g., Wi-Fi).